-

 04 13 94 22 80

 Aix-Marseille Université's disability mission welcomes and supports students with disabilities.
-It offers measures adapted to each student.
+It proposes measures adapted to each student.

 To benefit from accommodations for your studies and/or exams, get in touch as soon as possible with the Mission Handicap on your campus, as well as with the Registrar's Office.